Save a life: become a blood donor

 During the first meeting, the new donor will have the opportunity to ask questions and receive all the necessary information before signing the questionnaire.

 Please feel free to read the testimonies of regular blood donors at the Blood Transfusion Centre.

-Find here the annual report 2014 from the Centre de Transfusion Sanguine of the Croix-Rouge luxembourgeoise:
+Find here our annual reports from the Centre de Transfusion Sanguine of the Croix-Rouge luxembourgeoise: